What we do - Vegetation

 Why do we not pick up grass clippings?

+As standard, we do not collect clippings following grass cutting.
+Grass clippings are relatively short & mulch down quickly which also slows down regrowth.
 Raking up, loading, transporting & getting rid of grass cuttings would also increase the cost of the grass cutting substantially.

-Why have edges not been strimmed?
+Why have the edges not been strimmed?

 Strimming usually takes place within 24 hours of the grass being cut.

-Why has an area not been cut?
+Why has the grass verge outside my house not been cut?

 There are several reasons why the grass may not have been cut: